The VS Code Extension brings full editor support for the

 - Auto-completion for schema properties (

-TypeModel,MethodModel, and others) via an integrated language server. - Inline validation of rule syntax.
-Typos in property names or missing required headers are flagged immediately in the editor.
+TypeModel,MethodModel, and others) via a language server provided by the CodeCharter CLI. - Inline validation of rule syntax.
+Typos in property names are flagged immediately in the editor.

 Commands in the Command Palette